nathan-thenut/BuffTabs/README.md

 TODO:
 - ~~make a list of tabs in the bufferlist page~~
 - ~~add command for closing bufferlist (toggle?)-~~
-- add command input field
+- add commands for deleting
-- add command for deleting/opening buffers/tabs
+- add command for opening buffers/tabs
 - add command for creating tabs
-- add search command
+- ~~add search command~~